Group of diverse students walk and talk together.

 Student credit cards

-Student credit cards are designed specifically for college students and don't usually require a credit score to qualify.
-For instance, there's no credit score required to apply for Discover Student credit cards.4
+A student card is made specifically for college students and doesn’t usually require a credit score.
+There’s no credit score required to apply for Discover Student credit cards.2

-Getting Secured credit cards with no credit history
+Getting secured credit cards with no credit history

 Did you know?

-With the Discover it® Secured credit card, you can get your deposit back when you upgrade to an unsecured card after six consecutive on-time payments and six months of good status on all your credit accounts.6
+With the Discover it® Secured credit card, you can get your deposit back when you upgrade to an unsecured card after six consecutive on-time payments and six months of good status on all your credit accounts.7

 While a secured card may seem like a debit card in that it involves your own money, it works quite differently.
-With a secured card, the money you spend is actually borrowed against your credit limit, not deducted directly from your deposit.
+When you make a charge on your card, you borrow against your credit limit, not directly from your deposit.
 Your refundable deposit simply "secures" the card as collateral.
-By using a secured credit card responsibly, you can improve your credit over time, potentially leading to access to credit cards with more favorable terms and lower interest rates in the future.

 Store credit cards

-One example of a co-branded card is the NHL® Discover it® Credit Card, which lets hockey fans shop and earn cash back anywhere.
+One example of a co-branded card is the NHL® Discover it® Credit Card, which lets hockey fans shop and earn rewards on all your purchase(s).
 You can earn 5% cash back on everyday purchases at different places you shop each quarter like grocery stores, restaurants, gas stations, and more, up to the quarterly maximum when you activate.
-Plus, you earn unlimited 1% cash back on all other purchases – automatically.
-Another common example is gas credit cards, which generally provide rewards at the gas pump and offer deals on select items inside the store.
+Plus, earn unlimited 1% cash back on all other purchases.

 Become an authorized user on someone else's credit card